 Karen L. Levian

-Ms. Levian grew up in Baltimore, Maryland in a medical family.
-The daughter of a psychiatric nurse and a surgeon, Ms. Levian says, “all I ever heard at the dinner table was nursing and medicine.
-When the phone rang on Saturday night, it was usually the Emergency Room.”
-From a very young age Ms. Levian enjoyed making rounds with her father at the hospital, and at age 14 began working there.
+Ms. Levian grew up in Baltimore Maryland in a medical family.
+The daughter of a nurse and a doctor, Ms. Levian said, “all I ever heard at the dinner table was about psychiatric nursing and surgery.
+When the phone would ring on a Saturday night, it was usually the Emergency Room calling about a stabbing or gunshot wound.”
+From a young age Ms. Levian accompanied a parent on rounds at the hospital, and at age 14 began working in the same hospital.

 Ms. Levian has a long history of working with people in need of assistance.
 She is especially sensitive to the needs of chronically ill people, the health of caregivers, and the impact of chronic illness on families.
-Nurses who are injured or too ill to work frequently contact Ms. Levian to discuss Social Security disability benefits.
-Nurses feel an immediate kinship with Ms. Levian.
-Veterans who have have been denied Social Security disability benefits are referred to Ms. Levian and greatly appreciate her style of case management.
+Nurses who are injured or too ill to work frequently contact the Maryland Social Security disability lawyer who, as a nurse-attorney, understands what is required of a nurse on the job, and who knows the law related to Social Security disability benefits.
+Veterans also feel an immediate kinship with Ms. Levian.
 The most common words Ms. Levian hears from clients are “I called you because I knew you would understand.”

 The focus of Ms. Levian’s practice is solely Social Security disability benefits.
-As a nurse, veteran, and attorney, Ms. Levian says, “working with people who have physical and/or mental health problems, which are severe enough to keep them from maintaining a job, is the perfect use of my education and skills.
+As a nurse, veteran, and attorney, Ms. Levian says, “working with people who have physical and/or mental health problems, which are severe enough to keep them from maintaining a job, is the best way to use my education and skills.
 I am blessed and grateful to have this education, my health, and the opportunity to help so many people.”

 Maryland State Bar Association